Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-assemblyme.md

 Digging further with the debugger, we enter the `func57`:
 ![Func35]({{ site.url }}/assets/ndh18-assemblyme-func57.png)

-Looking at the code, we can see that the function is checking if the `size` first characters of the `input` string match the `size` first characters of the `valid` string.
+Looking at the code, we can see that the function is checking if the `size` first characters of the `input` string match the `size` first characters of the `valid` string (which is similar to the `strncmp` function).

 We have the following pseudo-code:
 ```python